 When you initiate a migration you will be required to fill out a secure form, which helps provide information that our support team will need, such as:

-- Details of your current host
+- Details of your current host or backup

 - Details of your site setup